History of the museum

 Three founding members driven by the same passion

-The Normandy Victory Museum is the result of the meeting in 2016 of three history enthusiasts: Patrick Fissot, history professor.
+The Normandy Victory Museum is the result of the meeting in 2016 of three history enthusiasts: Patrick Fissot, history professor (and author of several books including “D-Day, 70 jours pour libérer la Manche“).
 Christophe Beaussire, manager and Nicolas Bellée, chartered accountant.
 Three collectors driven by the same desire, to set forth the Hedgerows hell which marked their department so much, and pay tribute to those who courageously fought to deliver the Channel from the German yoke, military as civilians.

 A personal historical collection serving the public